Best of Sri Lanka Luxury Bike Tour

 Today's ride promises to be nothing short of breathtaking as we embark on a journey through Sri Lanka's stunning hill country, with its lush tea plantations and sweeping mountain vistas.
 The route to our destination, the old British tea valley of Nuwara Eliya, is a challenging one, with gradual climbs and a few steep hills to conquer.
 However, the awe-inspiring scenery, glistening reservoirs, cascading waterfalls, and panoramic views of the majestic mountain ranges make every pedal stroke worth it.

 We'll stop for a delectable lunch at a picturesque spot overlooking a stunning waterfall and panoramic landscape.
 Here, we can take a moment to soak in the beauty of our surroundings and rejuvenate ourselves for the rest of the journey.
-After lunch, we'll transfer to Nuwara Eliya, where we'll spend the rest of the day exploring this charming town.
+We continue riding to Nuwara Eliya, where we'll spend the rest of the day exploring this charming town.

 Nuwara Eliya, also known as 'Little England,' is a town that exudes colonial-era charm, with its well-manicured lawns, Victorian-era architecture, and immaculate gardens.

-Here we stay at the Heritance Tea Factory Hotel, remodeled from an old tea factory that used to be present in the days of the Raj.
-The place still retains its old-world charm with wooden lofts, old brass fans, and even an original engine that was the main source of power in those days.
+Here we stay at the Oliphant Boutique Villa.
+The place still retains its old-world charm with wooden lofts, and old brass fans.
 Perfect ambiance coupled with exquisite comforts to transport you back to the colonial times of Sri Lanka.

 Day 4: Nuwara Eliya